oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

 gperftools are for use by developers so that they can create more robust applications.
 Especially of use to those developing multi-threaded applications in C++ with templates.
 Includes TCMalloc, heap-checker, heap-profiler and cpu-profiler.

-**URL**
+**More Information**

 https://github.com/gperftools/gperftools